Rajah & Tann

 |Treaty cases as counsel||4|

-Rajah & Tann, founded in 1976, is one of Singapore’s leading full-service firms.
-The roots of the international arbitration practice go back to 1999, when Sundaresh Menon (who went on to become Singapore’s attorney general and is now chief justice) and Chong Yee Leong worked on a case in Bangkok.
-Other cases swiftly followed and the pair worked in Hong Kong, Thailand, Indonesia, India, Malaysia and Sri Lanka over the next four years.
+Founded in 1976, Rajah & Tann is one of Singapore’s leading full-service firms.
+The roots of the international arbitration practice go back to 1999, when Sundaresh Menon (later Singapore’s attorney general and now chief justice) and Chong Yee Leong worked on a case in Bangkok.
+Other cases swiftly followed and the pair worked on cases throughout Asia over the next four years.

-Rajah & Tann reckons it still has the largest stand-alone arbitration practice of any firm in Singapore, with around 20 partners working on the area.
-It says it is not only the heaviest user of SIAC but has also been involved in almost half the cases brought before the Singapore International Commercial Court.
+Rajah & Tann reckons it still has the largest stand-alone arbitration practice of any firm in Singapore, with around 20 partners working in the area.
+It claims to have handled over 600 arbitration matters in Asia and elsewhere since 2013.
+The firm says that not only is it the heaviest user of SIAC but also it has been involved in almost half the cases brought before the Singapore International Commercial Court (SICC).

-It regards its main competitors for high-end and complex arbitration work not as other Singapore firms, but international firms in the UK and the US.
+It regards its main competitors for high-end and complex arbitration work not as other Singapore firms but rather as international firms in the UK and the US.

 Apart from Singapore, the firm has offices in Bangkok, Jakarta, Shanghai, Vientiane and Yangon.

-A 2014 tie-up with Vietnamese firm LCT Lawyers gave it offices in Ho Chi Minh, Hanoi and Da Nang.
-It also has affiliations with firms in Indonesia, the Philippines, Malaysia and Cambodia; and Al Tamimi & Company in the UAE.
+A 2014 tie-up with a Vietnamese firm gave it offices in Ho Chi Minh, Hanoi and Da Nang.
+It also has affiliations with firms in Indonesia, the Philippines, Malaysia and Cambodia, as well as Al Tamimi & Company in the UAE.

 Who uses it?

-In the telecoms sector it has advised AT&T, and other well-known clients are Kempinski Hotels, Singapore Airlines and Air Asia.
+In the telecoms sector it has advised AT&T. Other well-known clients are Kempinski Hotels, Singapore Airlines and Air Asia.

-Government clients include Laos, Lesotho, Indonesia, the Philippines, Kazakhstan and Mauritius’s State Trading Corporation.
+Government clients include Laos, Lesotho, Indonesia, the Philippines, Kazakhstan, the Maldives and Mauritius’s State Trading Corporation.
 It has also been appointed as legal adviser to the Chinese embassy in Singapore, advising on matters relating to the embassy itself as well as Chinese citizens and companies.

 In 2012, Rajah & Tann secured a US$100 million SIAC award against the Philippine National Bank and several other financial institutions, on behalf of companies owned by Indian steel magnate Pramod Mittal.
 The award was partially upheld in the courts.